 The new venue provides much-needed gallery, event, storage and office space.
 A 15,000+ square foot LEED-certified addition—designed by one of the country’s leading architectural firms, the Durham-based Perkins+Will—will augment the 7,950 square foot residence.

-The new Gregg Museum will feature:
+The new Gregg Museum features:

 - Inviting lawns, heritage trees, a historic formal garden and patio, and a future sculpture garden.